semaphoreci/semaphore/docs/docs/using-semaphore/workflows.md

 ## Overview

-In the context of Continuous Integration and Delivery (CI/CD) a workflow implements the automation to manage development cycle from code to deployment.
+In the context of Continuous Integration and Delivery (CI/CD) a workflow implements automation to manage the development cycle from code to deployment.

-Workflows in Semaphore consists of one or more [pipelines](./pipelines).
-A pipeline defines the sequence of task to achieve goals like build, release or deploy to production.
+Workflows in Semaphore consist of one or more [pipelines](./pipelines).
+A pipeline defines the sequence of tasks to achieve goals like build, release, or deploy to production.

 ![Workflows in Semaphore](./img/workflows.jpg)